 One of the advantages of studying biology or microbiology at UWM is the opportunity to work side-by-side with faculty researchers and graduate students.
 You can work in a research lab and learn first-hand what it takes to become a scientist and take part in new discoveries.
 You will be part of a team working on ideas such as finding treatments for plant disease, identifying and analyzing frog communication patterns, studying how bacteria cause disease, and much more.
-Learn more about how you can get involved on our research page.
+Learn more about how you can get involved in research here.

 There is broad demand for biologists and microbiologists in both the private and public sectors.
 Examples include farming, food processing, environmental stewardship, as well as in the biomedical and biotechnology fields.
 A degree in biology or microbiology also prepares you for professional schools like medicine, dentistry, pharmacy, and veterinary science, in addition to advanced graduate studies in any of the life sciences areas.

 You’ll Find UWM Biology Alumni at…